patrykpodlas/Terraform/README.md

   tenant_id       = ""
 }
 ```
-You can set-up the key vault using the azure-key-vault module in modules/azure-key-vault.
+You can set-up the key vault and the necessary secrets using the azure-key-vault module in `modules/azure-key-vault` and `modules/azure-key-vault-secrets`.
-1. Switch directory to `environments/non-production/project-01`
+1. Switch directory to `environments/non-production/project-01`.
-2. In the `main.tf` file, change the `module name`, `rg_name`, and `key_vault_name`.
+2. In the `main.tf` file, change the:

-3. Execute
+    `module name`

+    `rg_name`

+    `key_vault_name`

+3. Update all of the `secret_value` variables to match your environment.
+4. Execute.

 ``` hcl
 terraform init